Chan Chak-to

-Chan Chak-to (born 1984) is a Hong Kong politician and activist.
+Chan Chak-to (陳澤滔; born 1984) is a Hong Kong politician and activist.
 He is known for his outright pro-Hong Kong independence stance and his active involvement in the electoral politics as a localist.
 He is currently the convenor of the district-based Kowloon East Community, which commands one seat in the District Councils.

 Early life and activism

 Chan was born in Hong Kong in 1984 to a single parent.
 His mother single-handedly raised him and his two sisters as his father died before he was born.
 He was educated at the Sing Yin Secondary School and studied Computer Engineering at the Chinese University of Hong Kong.
 He went to Australia through a working holiday scheme for a year before he worked as an engineer at the Hong Kong Disneyland.

 He was first arrested for rehearing the Occupy Central plan in the 2014 July 1 protest among the total number of 511 protesters.
 In the massive 2014 Hong Kong protests, he and other netizens from the Hong Kong Golden Forum formed the district-based Kowloon East Community and planned to run in the 2015 District Council elections, the first election after the historic protest.